The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 12 Things You Must Know for a Faster Recovery

-Before you leave your hospital make sure that you are feeling fine, and you have everything you need for a good recovery.
+Before you leave your hospital, make sure that you are feeling fine and that you have everything you need for a good recovery.

-Find someone, no matter if it is a family member or friend that will be with you throughout your recovery process.
+Find someone who will be with you throughout your recovery process, no matter if it is a family member or a friend.
+You will need help with your daily activities.

-Activities must be limited for the first few months.
+You must limit activities for the first few months.

 Tips for Parents

-Ravitch procedure Risks / Failes / Death Rates
+Ravitch procedure Risks / Fails / Death Rates

 The most common complications of this surgical method are: